Chart Color Schemes

 The educational profile of Brinsmead exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 27.7% of residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region's rate of 21.1%.
-Bachelor degrees are most prevalent at 19.2%, followed by postgraduate qualifications (5.3%) and graduate diplomas (3.2%).
-Vocational credentials are held by 39.7% of residents aged 15+, with advanced diplomas at 13.3% and certificates at 26.4%.
+The area's educational profile is notable regionally, with university qualification rates of 27.7%, exceeding the Rest of Qld average of 20.6% and that of the SA4 region at 21.1%.
+Bachelor degrees are most common at 19.2%, followed by postgraduate qualifications (5.3%) and graduate diplomas (3.2%).
+Vocational credentials are prominent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (13.3%) and certificates (26.4%).

 Frequently Asked Questions - Education